nordic-institute/harmony-access-point/Core/Domibus-MSH/upgrade-info.md

 ## Domibus 5.1.2 (from 5.1)
                 - Update the properties domibus.pmode.validation.action.pattern and domibus.pmode.validation.service.value.pattern in case of backward compatibility issues regarding the action and service values
-                - Run the appropriate DB migration script (mysql-5.1-to-5.1.2-upgrade.ddl for MySQL or oracle-5.1-to-5.1.2-upgrade.ddl for Oracle)
+                - Run the appropriate DB upgrade script (mysql-5.1-to-5.1.2-upgrade.ddl for MySQL or oracle-5.1-to-5.1.2-upgrade.ddl for Oracle)
                 - Remove property domibus.dynamicdiscovery.peppolclient.mode
                 - Any custom dss-cache settings should be moved from /conf/domibus/internal/ehcache.xml to /conf/domibus/extensions/config/dss-extension-ehcache.xml
 ## Domibus 5.1.1 (from 5.1)
                 - Replace the Domibus war and the default plugin(s) config file(s), property file(s) and jar(s)
                 - Replace the default dss extension jar into "/domibus/conf/domibus/extensions/lib"
-                - Run the appropriate DB migration script (mysql-5.1-to-5.1.1-upgrade.ddl for MySQL or oracle-5.1-to-5.1.1-upgrade.ddl for Oracle)
+                - Run the appropriate DB upgrade script (mysql-5.1-to-5.1.1-upgrade.ddl for MySQL or oracle-5.1-to-5.1.1-upgrade.ddl for Oracle)
                 - Remove property domibus.fourcornermodel.enabled if configured
                 - In all eDeliveryAS4Policy xml files, the hardcoded algorithm suite name defined in AsymmetricBinding/Policy/AlgorithSuite/ (e.g Basic128GCMSha256MgfSha256) was replaced with the placeholder: ${algorithmSuitePlaceholder} which will be automatically replaced in code according to the security setup
                 - Replace/update all policy files that have the AsymmetricBinding/Policy/AlgorithSuite tag defined(e.g. eDeliveryAS4Policy.xml, eDeliveryAS4Policy_BST.xml, eDeliveryAS4Policy_BST_PKIP.xml,eDeliveryAS4Policy_IS.xml, signOnly.xml etc.) to accomodate this change